top of page

 My Path to Here

 I've been weaving the threads of anthropology, permaculture, and nature connection since encountering permaculture in Tasmania in 2008.
-Over the years, I've taught English to refugees, worked as a journalist across multiple continents, raised a family, built gardens in rented Melbourne homes, and written about sustainable living.
+In the years since, I've started a family, built gardens in rented Melbourne homes, taught and written about sustainable living.

 In 2024, I planted roots in Ballarat on Wadawurrung Country, where I'm building a demonstration garden and teaching space.
 I serve as President of the Ballarat Permaculture Guild and continue deepening my practice through training, teaching, and the daily work of tending both land and community.